-MHC will be a valuable partner as we develop more detailed plans for implementation of this Master Plan and prepare for a future levy.
+MHC will continue to be a trusted partner as we develop more detailed plans for implementation of this Master Plan and prepare for a future levy.

 Our decisions have always been strongly influenced by precedent.
 Yet, we must also adapt to accommodate major changes in today's physical, economic, and social environments.
-The MHC and PDA will work together to reexamine current operating guidelines to achieve the Master Plan's goals of maintaining the Market's historical role as a place for farmers to sell directly to consumers and to promote a diversity of small independently operated businesses.
+We will work with the MHC to reexamine current operating guidelines to achieve the Plan's goals of maintaining the Market's historical role as a place for farmers and others to sell directly to consumers and to promote a diversity of small independently operated businesses.